-Interns receive medical, dental and vision benefits through the University of California, Berkeley.
+Interns and fellows receive medical benefits through the University of California, Berkeley (note: this does not include vision or dental).
 At the beginning of the year, interns discuss benefits options with the UHS Human Resources Department.
 The Human Resources Department assists interns in making choices and signing up for these benefits.